Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase2.md

 ```

 Yes, a RandomizerTag can be this simple if you just need it for helping Randomizers query for target objects.
 Later, you will learn how to add code here to encapsulate more data and logic within the randomized objects.

+Notice there is a `RequireComponent(typeof(Light))` line at the top.
+This line makes it so that you can only add the `MyLightRandomizerTag` component to an object that already has a `Light` component attached.
+This way, the Randomizers that query for this tag can be confident that the found objects have a `Light` component, and can thus be Randomized.

 * **Action**: Select `Directional Light` in the Scene's _**Hierarchy**_, and in the _**Inspector**_ tab, add a `Light Randomizer Tag` component.
 * **Action**: Run the simulation again and inspect how `Directional Light` now switches between different intensities.
 You can pause the simulation and then use the step button (to the right of the pause button) to move the simulation one frame forward and clearly see the varying light intensity